×

 Please note, the bucket program is only available at the Water Tower and Lake Shore Campuses.
 This program is intended for students living on- or off-campus and for employees' on-campus organic waste.
 In order to participate you must have a completed application accepted and have participated in an in-person or recorded training.
 Compost Bucket Program Application Form - log into SharePoint with your UVID to submit

-For the fall 2024 semester, drop-offs will take place at the following time & location:
+For the spring 2025 semester, drop-offs will take place at the following time & location starting January 13, 2025:

 Time and location may change each semester.